A 10-year-old girl and a toddler were killed in Chicago gun violence - KTVZ

 Over Father’s Day weekend, 11 people were killed, including four children, and 67 others were wounded in shootings.

-Brown on Saturday urged the public to come forward with any information they have on the shooting.
+Brown on Saturday urged the public to come forward with any information.

 “We cannot compartmentalize the violence that is tearing families and communities apart.
 Someone knows something,” Brown said.
 “For the sake of Chicago’s children, please come forward to help bring the trigger pullers to justice.”